nox/wg-codegen/README.md

-# The Rust Verification working group
+# The Rust codegen working group

 This working group is intended to provide a forum for all things related to code generation for Rust.